Before studying the questions and answers, you should ensure that you understand the basics of the interview for QA jobs.

 Answer: Six sigma level of quality means that the probability of failure is confined to six sds on the normal distribution function.
 In practice it means that the chance of failure is less than 1:1,000,000.

 Answer: It is (it was) an international standard that clarifies ten technical and fifteen managerial requirements for the competence of carrying out quality tests.
+It used the be the standard for the industry.

 Question 4: What characterize a great QA engineer from your point of view?